Rita Levi-Montalcini: Career and research

 Levi-Montalcini founded the European Brain Research Institute in 2002, and then served as its president.
 Her role in this institute was at the centre of some criticism from some parts of the scientific community in 2010.

-Controversies were raised about the cooperation of Levi-Montalcini with the Italian pharmaceutical concern Fidia.
+Controversies were raised concerning the cooperation of Levi-Montalcini with the Italian pharmaceutical firm Fidia.
 While working for Fidia, she improved her understanding of gangliosides.
 Beginning in 1975, she supported the drug Cronassial (a particular mixture of gangliosides) produced by Fidia from bovine brain tissue.
 Independent studies showed that the drug actually could be successful in the treatment of intended diseases (peripheral neuropathies).
 Years later, some patients under treatment with Cronassial reported a severe neurological syndrome (Guillain–Barré syndrome).
 As per the normal cautionary routine, Germany banned Cronassial in 1983, followed by other countries.
 Italy prohibited the drug only in 1993; at the same time, an investigation revealed that Fidia paid the Italian Ministry of Health for a quick approval of Cronassial and later paid for pushing the use of the drug in the treatment of diseases where it had not been tested.
 Levi-Montalcini's relationship with the company was revealed during the investigation, and she was criticized publicly.

 In the 1990s, she was one of the first scientists to point out the importance of the mast cell in human pathology.
 In the same period (1993), she identified the endogenous compound palmitoylethanolamide as an important modulator of this cell.
 Understanding this mechanism initiated a new era of research into this compound which has resulted in more discoveries regarding its mechanisms and benefits, a far better understanding of the endocannabinoid system and new liposomal palmitoylethanolamide product formulations designed specifically for improved absorption and bioavailability.

 Levi-Montalcini earned a Nobel Prize along with Stanley Cohen in 1986 in the physiology or medicine category.
 The two earned their Nobel Prizes for their research into the nerve growth factor (NGF), the protein that causes cell growth due to stimulated nerve tissue.